 Please review your provider agreement for information regarding timely filing.
+If you are not contracted with Clear Spring Healthcare, we are using same guidance as CMS for Timely Filing submission of 365 calendar days.
 Providers are encouraged to submit a complete original, initial CMS-1500 (08-05) or UB-04 Form.
-If you bill on paper Clear Spring will only accept paper claims on a CMS-1500 (08-05), or a UB-04 Form.
+If you bill on paper Clear Spring Health will only accept paper claims on a CMS-1500 (08-05), or a UB-04 Form.
 No other billing forms will be accepted.

-Providers must bill within 180 calendar days from the date of an Explanation of Benefits (EOB) from the primary carrier when Clear Spring is secondary.
+Providers must bill within 180 calendar days from the date of an Explanation of Benefits (EOB) from the primary carrier when Clear Spring Health is secondary.
 An original bill along with a copy of the EOB is required to process the claim.
 Requests for reviews/corrections of processed claims must be submitted within 180 calendar days from the date of the corresponding remittance advice.
 All claims submitted after the 180-day period following receipt of the EOB or after the 180-day follow-up period from the date on the remittance will be denied.

-Any claim that has been submitted to Clear Spring but does not appear on a remittance advice within 60 days following submission should be researched by calling Clear Spring's Provider Services Department to inquire whether the claim was received and/or processed.
+Any claim that has been submitted to Clear Spring Health but does not appear on a remittance advice within 60 days following submission should be researched by calling Clear Spring Health's Provider Services Department to inquire whether the claim was received and/or processed.